ambra-dipiano/rta-visibility/README.md

-# rta-visibility
+# rtavis

-This repository hosts a custom visibility tool for cta-rta.
+This repository hosts a custom visibility tool `rtavis` for real-time analysis.

-## Environment **
+# Environment and package installation

 To create a virtual environment with all required dependencies: